CreitinGameplays/smart-gemini-discord-bot/README.md

 ## Bot Commands

-- `!del` - Deletes the current channel chat history from the JSON file.
+- `!del` - Deletes the current channel chat history from the JSON file (not available in `v3.2.py`).
 - `!k` - Kills the bot process.
 - `!r` - Restarts the bot.
 - `!imgdel` - Deletes the current channel image from the `attachments` folder.
 - `!audiodel` - Deletes the current channel audio from the `attachments` folder.
 - `!h` - Displays the help command with available bot commands.
--

 ## License